Set up a Store with Multiple Store Views

 Example configuration

-3. To adjust the groups for other store views, change the Scope at the top of the page and select the required group.
+3. To adjust groups for other Store Views, change the Scope and select the required group.

-You must only adjust the Customer Group. the Subscribers and Guests Groups remain the same in all store view setups.
+Only adjust the Customer Group per Store View.
+The Subscribers and Guests groups remain the same across all Store Views.

-1. In the Adobe Commerce Admin account, go to Stores > Configuration > Mapp Cloud > Mapp Engage (Connect) - Emails.
+1. Go to Stores > Configuration > Mapp Cloud > Mapp Engage (Connect) - Emails.